rashelrr/team_piplups/README.md

 Service is hosted here: https://lioneats.herokuapp.com/

 ## How to Run Client:
-To run the client: Download the repo and enter into the terminal 'python3 client_app.py'.
+Download the repo and enter into the terminal 'python3 client_app.py'.
 Now enter "http://127.0.0.1:5000/" into the browser and navigate through the client!

 ## CI for Service: Travis CI